keboola/connection-docs/templates/data-quality/data-quality.md

 ![Data Quality to Google Sheets - Flows](/templates/data-quality/dq-to-snowflake-flow.png)

 ## Navigate to Transformations
+Go to the tab **Transformations**.
 You will find the newly added shared codes under the **Shared Codes** tab.
 The key shared code is the *Data Quality Core*.

-You will find a new transformation *Data Quality Core - Full Example* which shows how the Shared Codes can be used.
+You will also find a new transformation *Data Quality Core - Full Example*, which shows how the Shared Codes can be used.

 {: .image-popup}
 ![Data Quality Core Full Example](/templates/data-quality/dq-core-full-example.png)